ALTV

-ALTV (Active Learning Television) is a Thai educational television channel operated by Thai PBS, which strives to promote learning and the integration of teaching between home and school.
+ALTV (Active Learning Television) was a Thai educational television channel operated by Thai PBS, which strives to promote learning and the integration of teaching between home and school.

 In May 2020, Thai PBS submitted a proposal to the National Broadcasting and Telecommunications Commission to operate a new educational digital television channel.
-Thai PBS has been granted to operate a new digital TV channel for 6 months.
+Thai PBS was initially granted to temporarily operate a new digital TV channel for 6 months, in which ALTV launched on 1 July 2020 in digital, satellite television and online platforms.

-ALTV launched on 1 July 2020 in digital, satellite television and online platforms.
+Thai PBS announced that ALTV would stop broadcasting, and its content would be moved to the main Thai PBS channel and its online platforms from January 2026.

-Programming Themes
+Programming themes

 ALTV broadcasts educational television programs for viewers of all ages, which are classified into 6 categories.